The Sand Shortage, and Why It Matters - Legal Reader

 Unlike construction sand, good fracking sand is round, small, silicate, and derived from sandstone.
 It also costs 185% more than it did in 2021.
 Well operators in Texas and New Mexico have been using some “local” frac sand imported from Mexico, but most of it has come via rail from Wisconsin.
 The frac sand shortage is making it harder and more expensive to extract gas and oil from domestic sources, which is probably a good thing, environmentally speaking, but is certain to cause economic hardship.
 Increasing natural gas prices will also affect the supply and affordability of synthetic fertilizer at a time when the Russia/Ukraine war is significantly diminishing access to all of these resources, yet people still have to eat.

 The uses of sand are so many, and so critical for a modern industrial economy, that the sand shortage is going to ripple throughout our economy and affect our lives in multiple intersecting ways.
-Sand underlies our complex technology, infrastructure, energy use, and food supply, and yet, unlike the way (bad) economists tell us the world works, no amount of money we offer up can convince the natural world to produce any more of it for us any faster or cleaner it already does.
+Sand underlies our complex technology, infrastructure, energy use, and food supply, and yet, unlike the way (bad) economists tell us the world works, no amount of money we offer up can convince the natural world to produce any more of it for us any faster or cleaner than it already does.
 Like many resources we’re used to exploiting with abandon, sand is in decline.
 How we choose to adapt to that, or not, is up to us.

 Related: The Slow Drain of an Expensive Collapse